wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

 * https://www.youtube.com/watch?v=D7wOcIvWdxc First look: Linux Mint 21 beta, on a 10 year old Mac! by Veronica Explains

+* https://www.youtube.com/watch?v=pKCrZEzuALA Which .NET on a Mac type are you? by Alex Ziskind

+* https://www.youtube.com/watch?v=gjQyIUMKmZ8 I'm switching to Mac, after a lifetime of Windows by Fstoppers

 ## More on OSX